 “Your virtual attendees will be coming and going throughout the day in terms of tuning in and will become very frustrated with an event that isn’t organized and zealous about schedules.
 This is true of in-person events as well, but even more so for a virtual event.”

-Nick Iuliano is Senior Director of Content Strategy at Brightcove.
-He spends his days telling Brightcove's brand, customer, and product stories across all global marketing channels.
+Nick Iuliano is Brightcove's Senior Director of Content, helping to tell our best brand, product, customer, and partner stories across global marketing channels.